-Our kids have been learning about pyramids in school since kindergarten.
-Of course, Egypt was one of our stops in our world travels!
+We spent 5 days in Cairo with our kids!
+They have been learning about pyramids in school since kindergarten, of course, Egypt was one of our stops in our world travels!
 Unfortunately, we planned only 5 days there.
 However, if you have a chance you should dedicate more time to this country.
 It has lots to offer, also outside Cairo.

 Arrival in Egypt

 Our arrival in Egypt was a bit stressful.
 In order to enter Egypt, you need a visa, which we had applied for online 3 weeks in advance.
 The process is very easy and quick.
 However, for some reason, we all received our visas except Cosimo.
 I asked for assistance by phone, since our flight was imminent.
 They confirmed that his visa had been issued.
 We did not need to worry about it, just let the immigration know on arrival by showing our application.